DeRosay-McNamee House

 The DeRosay-McNamee House is an historic house at 50 Mt.
 Vernon Street in Cambridge, Massachusetts.
 It is a 2 1/2-story brick house, with a dormered hip roof and limestone trim.
 Its main facade exhibits high-quality Colonial Revival styling, with a symmetrical appearance that includes rounded bays flanking the main entry, and an entrance porch supported by clusters of distinctively turned columns.
 It was built c.
 1895-6 by the principal owner of a local brickyard, who pioneered modernizations allowing for the year-round manufacture of bricks.
+It was later home to Cambridge mayor John H. H. McNamee.

 The house was listed on the National Register of Historic Places in 1990.